HumphreyBoaGart/grackle/README.md

 **This software is still in very early stages, and will probably not be useful to anyone but myself for a little bit.
 Check back later.**

-## Dependencies
+## Requirements

-- Ideally a factory Debian install, no GUI
+- Factory Debian install, no GUI
 - Git

 ## Installation Instructions